-The IRS released the inflation adjustments for health savings accounts (HSAs) and their accompanying high deductible health plans (HDHPs) effective for calendar year 2022, and the maximum amount that may be made newly available for excepted benefit health reimbursement arrangements (HRAs).
-Most limits increased from 2021 amounts.
+The IRS released the inflation adjustments for health savings accounts (“HSAs”) and their accompanying high deductible health plans (“HDHPs”) effective for calendar year 2023, and the maximum amount that may be made newly available for excepted benefit health reimbursement arrangements (“HRAs”).
+All limits have increased from the 2022 amounts, some significantly.

-For calendar year 2022, the limitation on deductions for an individual with self-only coverage under a high deductible health plan is $3,650.
-For calendar year 2022, the limitation on deductions for an individual with family coverage under a high deductible health plan is $7,300.
+For calendar year 2023, the limitation on deductions for an individual with self-only coverage under a high deductible health plan is $3,850; the limitation on deductions for an individual with family coverage under a high deductible health plan is $7,750.

 Individuals who are age 55 or older and covered by a qualified high deductible health plan may make additional catch-up contributions each year until they enroll in Medicare.
 The additional contribution, as outlined by the statute, is $1,000 for 2009 and thereafter.

-For plan years beginning in 2022, the maximum amount that may be made newly available for the plan year for an excepted benefit HRA is $1,800.
+For plan years beginning in 2023, the maximum amount for an excepted benefit HRA that may be made newly available for the plan year is $1,950.

 Our Advisors offer in-depth analysis and are ready to help you successfully navigate employee benefits and health insurance.